 The comic in the set is situated between two windows, featuring Prince Adam and He-Man:

 Early photos released by Mattel show some slight differences compared to the final set.
 Originally the Adam of the set was to include his own boot knife, as well as a gold-painted handle on the Power sword.
-He-Man’s boot knife originally went all the way through the cuff of his boot, making the tip of the blade visible:
+He-Man’s boot knife originally went all the way through the cuff of his boot, making the tip of the blade visible (as shown below):

 The final figures of course have those peculiarities removed.
 Let’s take a closer look at He-Man.
 He comes with a vintage toy style head as well as a new minicomic style head.
 He also comes with three pairs of removable hands, an axe and a shield.
 In the photo below I show him with the vintage toy style head, compared with an original, first-release Taiwan He-Man from 1982: